-As employees, managers, innovators, executives, and customers, women are essential to building thriving businesses and sustaining a modern economy.
-Supporting women in business includes supporting access to contraception - a crucial health benefit that provides women greater control over their lives, their education, and their careers.
+As employees, managers, executives, and customers, women are essential to building thriving businesses and sustaining a modern economy.
+Supporting women in business includes supporting access to contraception - a crucial health benefit that provides women greater control over their education, their careers, and their lives.
 By helping women avoid unintended pregnancy, contraception facilitates women's participation and advancement in the workforce, which in turn supports business and economic growth.

-The Affordable Care Act's (the "ACA") contraceptive coverage benefit provides women with meaningful access to a full array of contraceptive services.
-Since the contraception guarantee was instituted, women's health has improved, rates of unintended pregnancies have decreased, and women are more consistently accessing the most effective and appropriate forms of contraception for their needs.
-The contraception guarantee is important throughout women's reproductive lives; contraception is used by young women, by mothers, and by women at numerous life and career stages.
+The ACA's contraceptive coverage benefit provides women with meaningful access to a full array of contraceptive services.
+Since the contraception guarantee was instituted, women's health has improved, rates of unintended pregnancies have decreased, and women are more consistently obtaining the most effective and appropriate forms of contraception for their needs.
+The contraception guarantee is important throughout women's reproductive lives; contraception is used by young women, by mothers, and by women at various life and career stages.
 As set forth below, contraception has a positive impact not only on women, but also on their children and families.
 Yet contraception, and in particular the most effective forms of contraception, can be expensive.
-The ACA's contraception guarantee has allowed women to save billions of dollars in out-of-pocket costs for contraception and to more effectively avoid unintended pregnancy.
+The ACA's contraception guarantee has allowed women to save billions of dollars in out-of-pocket costs for contraception, while helping them to more effectively avoid unintended pregnancy.

-The new regulations at issue in this case (the Interim Final Regulations or "IFRs") threaten these vital advancements and will harm American women, families, and the economy.
-The IFRs represent a major step backwards for the millions of women who rely upon contraceptive care while pursuing their educations and careers during their childbearing years and for businesses that value gender equality and diversity and the contributions of female employees, executives, and customers.
-By establishing roadblocks to meaningful access to contraception, the IFRs will negatively affect women's ability to direct their personal lives and their educational and professional advancement.
+The final rules at issue in this case (the "Rules") threaten these vital advancements and will harm American women, families, and the economy.
+The Rules represent a major step backward for the millions of women who rely upon contraceptive care while pursuing their educations and careers during their childbearing years and for businesses that value gender equality and diversity and the contributions of female employees, executives, and customers.
+By establishing roadblocks to meaningful access to contraception, the Rules will negatively affect women's ability to balance their personal lives and their educational and professional advancement.

-While this nation has made tremendous strides towards gender equality, women remain underrepresented in parts of the workforce and in leadership positions.
+While this nation has made tremendous strides toward gender equality, women remain underrepresented in parts of the workforce and in leadership positions.
 Regulations that limit or restrict access to contraception exacerbate this underrepresentation.
-Unintended pregnancy can derail women's efforts to obtain education and advance professionally, and women unable to afford effective contraception may be limited in their life choices.
+Unintended pregnancy can derail women's efforts to obtain education and advance professionally, and women unable to afford effective contraception may be limited in their career choices.
 Loss of meaningful access to contraception can increase levels of stress, distraction, absenteeism, and turnover, decrease overall productivity, and stall career opportunities - all of which are detrimental to businesses and the national economy.
 Businesses and the national economy benefit when working women know they have meaningful access to preventative healthcare, including contraception.
 Then women can decide how many children to have, and when, and make plans about their work and life responsibilities.
 The ACA's contraception guarantee gives women the confidence of knowing they will have coverage for contraception if they change jobs or insurance companies.
 The ACA's contraception guarantee thus provides an essential health benefit that promotes three important and connected goals: (1) it provides women control over their lives, (2) it contributes to gender equality and inclusion, and (3) it facilitates economic growth.
-The IFRs undermine all three of these goals.
+The Rules undermine each of these goals.

-The IFRs' inevitable reduction in the number of women obtaining no-cost contraceptive coverage will limit the ability of the affected women to advance professionally.
-This will have a negative impact on the national economy as a whole and will directly affect businesses by reducing the number of qualified women available to work at their companies.
+The Rules' inevitable reduction in the number of women obtaining no-cost contraceptive coverage will limit the ability of the affected women to advance professionally.
+This will directly affect businesses nationwide by reducing the number of qualified women available to work at their companies, and will have a negative impact on the national economy.

-For these and the reasons set forth more fully below, amici urge this Court to affirm the December 21, 2017 order of the United States District Court for the Northern District of California preliminarily enjoining the enforcement of the IFRs.
+For these and the reasons set forth more fully below, amici urge this Court to grant Plaintiffs' Motion for Preliminary Injunction filed December 17, 2018 and enjoin Defendants from enforcing the Rules.